infraguys/genesis_oidc_ui/docs/auth-flow.md

 - **Services**
   - `authClient` — a module responsible for calling backend token endpoints and processing responses.
   - `tokenStorage` — a module that stores tokens in memory and in `localStorage` and notifies listeners when tokens change.
+ - **Hooks**
+   - `useIdp(idpUuid)` — a hook that loads the IdP configuration and manages its loading and error state.
+   - `useAuth(idpConfig)` — a hook that manages IAM client context, token subscription, and user profile loading.
+   - `useAuthorizationRequest(authUuid)` — a hook that loads requested scopes and confirms authorization requests (see `authorization-flow.md`).

 ## IdP configuration loading